ankitmukherjee0010/MERN-App/README.md

 # This is an app where we can set our goals and has been created using MERN stack

 # Usage
-Rename the .envexample to .env and add your MONGO_URI
+Add a .env file and add your MONGO_URI

 # Install the dependencies
 # Backend dependencies